geekboxzone/mmallow_docs_source.android.com/src/source/initializing.md

 ## Installing required packages (Ubuntu 10.04 -- 11.10) ##

-Ubuntu 10.04 64-bit is recommended.
-Building using a newer version of Ubuntu or a 32-bit Ubuntu is currently only experimentally supported and is not guaranteed to work on branches other than master.
+You will need a 64-bit version of Ubuntu.
+Ubuntu 10.04 is recommended.

-64-bit (recommended)
+Building using a newer version of Ubuntu is currently only experimentally supported and is not guaranteed to work on branches other than master.

     $ sudo apt-get install git-core gnupg flex bison gperf build-essential \
       zip curl zlib1g-dev libc6-dev lib32ncurses5-dev ia32-libs \